hexaxsoftwares/houx.js/README.md

  1. Must not contain  html own tag  characters ( < , > , =, " , ')
  2. Must not start with a number or a hyphen

-If it posseses none of this requirments, hexax will raise a `Widget registration Warn`.
+If it posseses none of this requirments, houx will raise a `Widget registration Warn`.

 ### **Handlers**
-Hexax provide an intuitive way of defining stateful method Handlers.
+Houx provide an intuitive way of defining stateful method Handlers.

 Handlers helps you perfornm stateful logic or functions  on model datas.